Our Directors and Staff

 Director of Global Studies

-Dr. Nukhet Sandal is the Director of Global Studies and is an Assistant Professor of Political Science at Ohio University.
+Dr. Nukhet Sandal is the Director of Global Studies and is an Associate Professor of Political Science at Ohio University.
 Her research and teaching interests include human security, religion and global politics, conflict management and politics of divided societies.

 Dr. Sandal earned her Ph.D. in Politics and International Relations from University of Southern California in 2010 and she was a postdoctoral fellow at the Watson Institute of International Studies at Brown University between 2010-13.
 She has published articles in the European Journal of International Relations, International Politics, Review of International Studies, Alternatives, Political Studies, West European Politics, Human Rights Quarterly, and Canadian Journal of Political Science.